 102. Notification To Federal Land Management Agencies.

 Information concerning authorized airborne control activities will be provided to those federal land management agencies on whose land the activities are to be conducted.
-This provision will not be interpreted to require a permit applicant to obtain permission from the federal land management agency to conduct airborne control activities as a condition of receiving the permit from the Department.
+This section will not be interpreted to require an applicant to obtain permission from the federal land management agency to conduct airborne control activities as a condition of receiving the permit from the Department.
 (3-31-22)

 103. -- 199.
 (Reserved)